edgedb/edgedb/docs/stdlib/array.rst

         db> select [(x := 1, y := 1), (x := 2, y := 3.3)][1];
         {(x := 2, y := 3.3)}

-    Negative indexing is supported:
+    This operator may also be used when trying to negatively index elements.

     .. code-block:: edgeql-repl

         db> select [1, 2, 3][-1];
         {3}

-    Referencing a non-existent array element will result in an error:
+    However, referencing an non-existent element of an array will result in an error:

     .. code-block:: edgeql-repl